-All material in the universe is made of very small particles 2.
-Objects can affect each other at a distance 3.
-Changing the movement of an object requires a net force to be acting on it EYFS The same substance (water) can look different when it is hot or cold (ice) Magnets can attract or repel other magnets Magnets attract magnetic objects We can push and pull objects to make them move Y1 Y2 All the 'stuff' encountered in everyday life, including air, water and different kinds of solid substances is called matter Different materials are recognisable by their properties Y3 Objects can have an affect on other objects even when they are not in contact with them.
-Light reaches our eyes, even though the light source may be far away The non-contact force of magnetism mean magnets can attract or repel other magnets Forces can push, pull or twist objects, making them change shape or motion Things can only change their motion if there is a net force acting on them When forces acting on an object are not equal and opposite in direction, they are unbalanced and will change an object's speed, direction or shape Y4 The amount of material does not change when a solid melts or a liquid evaporates If a material could be divided into smaller and smaller pieces it would be found to be made of pieces, particles, smaller than can be seen even with a microscope.
+1. All material in the universe is made of very small particles.
+2. Objects can affect each other at a distance.
+EYFS • The same thing (water) can look different when it is hot or cold (ice).
+Magnets can attract or repel other magnets.
+Magnets attract objects made of magnetic materials.
+Y1 Objects have a purpose and are made of different materials.
+Y2 All the 'stuff' encountered in everyday life, including air, water and different kinds of solid substances, is called matter.
+Different materials are recognisable by their properties.
+Materials have different properties, which make them suitable for specific purposes.
+Matter can exist in three different states: as solids, liquids and gases.
+The amount and type of substance does not change when the matter changes state.
+Y3 Objects can affect other objects even when they are not in contact with them.
+Light reaches our eyes, even though the light source may be far away.
+The non-contact force of magnetism mean magnets can attract or repel other magnets and attract objects made of magnetic materials. ¥4 If a material could be divided into smaller and smaller pieces, it would be found to be made of particles, which smaller than can be seen even with a microscope.
 These particles are not in a material; they are the material.
-Sound comes from things that vibrate and can be detected at a distance from the source because the air or other material around is made to vibrate.
-Sounds are heard when the vibrations in the air reach our ears Y5 When some materials combine, they do not change permanently and can be separated again Materials can be changed by heating and cooling The non-contact force of gravity makes things fall to Earth There is gravitational force between all objects, but it is only felt when one or more of the objects has a very large mass An object on Earth pulls the Earth as much as the Earth pulls the object, but because the Earth's mass is much bigger, we observe the motion of the object The downward force of gravity on an object on the Moon is less than that on Earth because the Moon has less mass on Earth Y6 When some materials are combined, they form a new material with different properties to the original materials KS3 The smallest piece of a material is called an atom.
-All materials, anywhere in the universe, living and non-living, are made of a very large numbers of these basic 'building blocks' of which there are about 100 different kind There is attraction and repulsion between objects that are electrically charged Visible light and other forms of radiation can travel through any empty space How quickly an object's motion is changed depends on the force acting and the object's mass.
-The greater the mass of the object, the longer it takes to speed it up or slow it down (inertia)
+The particles of a substance are arranged differently when it is solid, liquid or gas.
+Properties of materials can be physical (such as hardness) or chemical (such as toxicity).
+Sound comes from objects that vibrate and can be detected at a distance from the source, because the air or other material around is made to vibrate.
+Sounds are heard when the vibrations in the air reach our ears. ¥5 A pure substance is one that contains only one type of particle.
+A mixture is created when two or more substances are mixed.
+The two types of particle are mixed together, but the particles themselves stay the same. • The non-contact force of gravity pulls objects towards the centre of the Earth.
+Y6 A chemical change is where a new substance - that is made of a different type of particle - is formed.
+KS3 The smallest piece of a material is called an atom.
+All materials, anywhere in the universe, living and non-living, are made of a very large numbers of these basic 'building blocks', of which there are about 100 different kinds.
+There is attraction and repulsion between objects that are electrically charged.
+Visible light and other forms of radiation can travel through any empty space.